AdaCore/spark2014/docs/ug/en/usage_scenarios.rst

    * :ref:`Contract Cases` can be used to replace complex postconditions with implications.

-   * :ref:`Predicates` can be used to state invariant properties of types, so that they need not be repeated in preconditions, postconditions, loop invariants, etc.
+   * :ref:`Predicates` can be used to state invariant properties of subtypes, so that they need not be repeated in preconditions, postconditions, loop invariants, etc.